Walking with Dinosaurs: Reviews

-Walking with Dinosaurs was released to critical acclaim.
-Most scientists applauded Walking with Dinosaurs for its use of scientific research and for its portrayal of dinosaurs as animals and not movie monsters.
-Some reviews were dismissives and contemptuous.
-Walking with Dinosaurs was praised in The Guardian, The Observer, The Independent and in The Independent on Sunday.
-Negative reviews were mostly founded on the series in some cases appearing to present speculation as fact.
-Nancy Banks-Smith in her review of Walking with Dinosaurs also worried that the success of the series would lead to the BBC exploiting its appeal to younger viewers and launching merchandise, writing that "I begin to think that the whole thing is geared to selling chocolate dinosaur eggs to five-year-olds".
+Some reviews were dismissive and contemptuous.
+The negative reviews were mostly founded on the series in some cases appearing to present speculation as fact.
+Nancy Banks-Smith also worried that the success of the series would lead to the BBC exploiting its appeal to younger viewers and launching merchandise, writing that "I begin to think that the whole thing is geared to selling chocolate dinosaur eggs to five-year-olds".